-- G28.4 It is expected that all parties involved in an academic appeal will act reasonably and fairly, and treat the process in a respectful manner.
-If inappropriate behaviour is displayed, action may be taken. - G28.5 The College may pause or stop the consideration of any appeal submitted where the student is suspected to be in breach of the Misconduct Regulations (G27) or the Fitness for Registration and Fitness to Practise Regulations (G29), and action should be taken under those regulations. - G28.6 If an appeal contains matters which fall under the Student Complaints Regulations (G31), consideration of the appeal may be paused until the complaints process is complete.
-In such cases, the findings of the complaint investigation may be considered as evidence for the appeal. - G28.7 Students should submit a Progression Appeal Form within 14 days of the final notification of removal.
-Appeals received after this deadline will only be accepted at the discretion of the Principal. - G28.8 A student may appeal on either or both of the following grounds: - a) there is new information which could not have been provided to the Faculty at or before the time the decision to remove was taken, and sufficient evidence remains that the appeal warrants further consideration; - b) there is evidence of significant administrative or procedural error, including error relating to the written warning to the student and student compliance with the conditions of written notice, made at or before the time the decision to remove was taken, and sufficient evidence remains that the appeal warrants further consideration; - G28.9 The Principal will normally advise the student in writing of their decision on the appeal within 42 days of receipt.
-If it is determined that an appeal should be heard, an Appeal Committee will be arranged, in accordance with the Appeal Committee Structure.
+- G28.4 It is expected that all parties involved in an academic appeal will act reasonably and fairly and treat the process in a respectful manner.
+If inappropriate behaviour is displayed, action may be taken. - G28.5 The College may pause or stop the consideration of any appeal submitted where the student is suspected to be in breach of Academic Regulation G27 or G29, and action should be taken under those regulations. - G28.6 If an appeal contains matters which fall under Academic Regulation G31, consideration of the appeal may be paused until the complaints process is complete.
+In such cases, the findings of the complaint investigation may be considered as evidence for the appeal. - G28.7 Students should submit a Progression Appeal Form within 10 working days of the final notification of removal.
+Appeals received after this deadline will only be accepted at the discretion of the Principal. - G28.8 A student may appeal on either or both of the following grounds: - there is new information which could not have been provided to the Faculty at or before the time the decision to remove was taken, and sufficient evidence remains that the appeal warrants further consideration; - b. there is evidence of significant administrative or procedural error, including error relating to the written warning to the student and student compliance with the conditions of written notice, made at or before the time the decision to remove was taken, and sufficient evidence remains that the appeal warrants further consideration;